 Some people like refried bean dip cold.
 Bean dip can be eaten cold or at room temperature.
-However, a refried bean dip is best served warm, with a little cheese melted on top.
+However, refried bean dip hot is best, with a little cheese melted on top.
 How to make refried bean dip, either cold or warm, is a personal preference and good both ways.

 What kind of beans are refried beans made of?

-Also, I know some people use it, but this is a refried bean dip without cream cheese!
-If you’re lactose intolerant or have dairy allergies in your family, you can leave out the cheese and and it’s just as yummy!
+Also, I know some people use it, but this is a refried bean dip without cream cheese.
+If you’re lactose intolerant or have dairy allergies in your family, you can leave out the cheese and and it’s just as yummy.

 This is much easier than a layered refried bean dip, but if you like that flavor, add tomatoes, lettuce, onions, and cheese on top of this dip.